gcmt/breeze.vim/README.md

 ### Settings

+**g:breeze\_prompt**

-With '**g:breeze\_prompt**' you can set your own custom prompt.
+With this option you can set your own custom prompt.
 You can change its color with the highlight group `BreezePrompt`.

 Default: `" Target: "`

+**g:breeze\_marks**

-With '**g:breeze\_marks**' you can set the marks used by Breeze to point out all the locations you can jump to.
+With this option you can set the marks used by Breeze to point out all the locations you can jump to.
 You can change their color with the highlight group `BreezeJumpMark`.

 Default: `"abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ"`